 If you are someone who loves map related things, here’s another DIY project along the same lines.
 These personalized miniature map magnets are simple and fun to create.
 Even an eight-year-old will be able to knock this out of the park.
 After all, how hard is it to cut parts of a map and plant them to a magnet?
 My budget for this little DIY project is nothing more than a few dollars.

 Of course, I make sure to get strong enough magnets that can sustain the weight of the glass rocks and the paper.
 I usually purchase the round glass rocks from the floral section of the dollar store.
 Once they are acquired, I stick the map cut out on them.
-Then, I added another layer of glue to the back side of the glass rock to stick them to the magnet.
+Then, I added another layer of glue to the backside of the glass rock to stick them to the magnet.
 For a few minutes of work, I end up with these adorable little jewels.

 18. Personalized Photo Map Wall Board